 Above you can see the vulcanized phenolic tubes (Blue Tube 2.0 on the left MagnaFrame right).

 And finally the tubes with no grooves at all (canvas phenolic on the left and fiberglass on the right).
+The Black Cat tubes also have no seams.

 Carbon fiber tubes also have no grooves.
 Like fiberglass, they vary a lot more in weight because they come in different thicknesses.
 The sample I found was a thin variety, but I don't recall where I got it any longer.